copsTvFan/cops-episode-guide/guide.md

 **Miami, FL 18**

-- (10:35 PM Disturbance Call) Homestead -- Police Officer Coward responds to a call involving a man armed with a gun.
+- (10:35 PM Disturbance Call) Homestead -- Police Officer Nehemiah Coward responds to a call involving a man armed with a gun.
 Homestead Police Sergeant Kennedy executes a narcotics search warrant on a group of drug dealers.
 Miami Police Officer Ruiz joins other officers chasing a fleeing vehicle, then discovers an automobile engulfed in flames.

 ## CP-908